BHKLAB-DataProcessing/gCSI-Pharmacoset_snakemake/README.md

 #DATE: 2024-02-20
 #DESC: A pipeline to process the gCSI dataset from Genentech.
 At the moment it only does rnaseq data processing.

+# Note:
+RNA-seq processing was done on HPC4Health cluster and uploaded to the cloud.

 # GR-based drug response dataset from Genentech
 [Link to Data Page](http://research-pub.gene.com/gCSI_GRvalues2019/)